The Highlander is a knee length kilt stocking with a patterned turnover top. The sole of the foot is plain knit and the leg has traditional ribbing.

 |11 - 13||12 - 14||45 - 48|

-Are for men, woman and children.
+For men, woman and children.
 Have a plain-knit sole, ribbed leg and kilt patterned turnover top.
-Are hard wearing and will last for ages.
-Are resilient and will keep their shape after many days of wear!
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Hard wearing and will last for ages.
+Resilient and will keep their shape after many days of wear!
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 6 colours.
+Available in 6 colours.

 Fibre Content: 68% Mohair, 32% JAS Nylon